Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Human-plus-Algorithm vs. Algorithm-Only Counterfactuals

-We find that potential benefits from deferring more to an algorithm have already been realized by standard human oversight over algorithm predictions.
-Figure \ref{fig:MarginalHumanMLindexpost} shows realized child harm for children not investigated by CPS, by treatment status and algorithm-predicted risk level.
-Each point represents the mean harm index of screened-out children with a given algorithm risk score.
-Among these children, an algorithm-only decision-maker would first prioritize screening in those with the highest risk scores, on the right side of the figure.
-We first note a striking opportunity for potential welfare improvements under algorithmic decision support: when the tool was not available, children with a score of 20 who were not investigated experienced harm levels almost 0.6 SD above the mean (light blue line with circles).
+Figure \ref{fig:MarginalHumanMLindexpost} shows no significant anticipated benefits from deferring marginally more to the algorithm score, relative to observed human-plus-algorithm decisions.
+Among children not investigated by CPS, an algorithm-only decision-maker would first prioritize screening in those with the highest risk scores, on the right side of the figure.
+In absence of algorithmic decision support for children with a score of 20 who were not investigated, mean harm levels were almost 0.6 SD above the mean (light blue line with circles).
 Social workers were missing out on a subset of high-scoring children in the control group who accrued significant harm, such that a mandatory screen-in protocol for these children might have readily improved outcomes.
-In contrast, worker access to algorithmic information (dark blue line with diamonds) improved screen-in targeting and greatly attenuated any potential benefits from mandating screen-ins for top risk scores, despite the fact that screen-out rates remained unchanged at the top of the score distribution.
-With algorithm access, the reduction in harm for screened-out children on referrals scoring a 20 is statistically significant at the 10 percent level ($\beta=-0.44,p=0.071$).
-For high algorithm risk scores, the mean harm for screened-out children under algorithm availability is approximately 0 to 0.1 SD greater than the control group mean.
-In other words, most of the capacity for harm reduction is already realized by social workers using the algorithm freely, such that further gains from a screen-in mandate would be comparatively modest, especially relative to the costs of additional investigations that would result from such a policy.
-Requiring a mandatory screen-in for all children with an algorithm score of 20 would result in a sizable 20 percent (6 percentage point) increase in overall screen-in rates.\footnote{Due to a temporary imperfection from the implementing partner in setting probabilistic score cutoffs, slightly more than five percent of children received an algorithm score of 20 during the trial period.}
+In contrast, when workers had access to algorithmic information (dark blue line with diamonds), screened-out children scoring a 20 only had 0.1 SD greater harm than the control group mean.
+With algorithm access, the reduction in harm for screened-out children on referrals scoring a 20 is statistically significant at the 90 percent confidence level ($\beta=-0.46,p=0.070$).
+Hence, much of the capacity for harm reduction is already realized by social workers using the algorithm freely, such that further gains from a screen-in mandate would be comparatively modest, especially relative to the costs of additional investigations that would result from such a policy.